ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 <td width="12">
 </td>
 <td width="728">
- + Occurs while the media is being downloaded.
+ + Occurs when the widget is fetching the media data.

 </td>
 </tr>